Alesrr/terra-diffusion-compat/README.md

 ## Exploring the world

-Upstream's terrain explorer is unchanged.
 Run `/td-explore` in game and it prints a clickable link (`http://localhost:19801` by default) that opens an interactive map.
 Click the map on the left for a detailed view; click that for coordinates in the bottom left.
-You can filter by climate.
+You can use filters for narrowing down search

 ## Configuration